Christopher Allen Burke

 - Height 5' 11", Weight 180 lb.

 - Born March 11, 1980 in Louisville, KY USA

-Utility man Chris Burke's one shining moment in MLB came when he struck an 18th-inning walk-off home run in Game 4 of the 2005 NLDS against the Atlanta Braves to send the Houston Astros to the NLCS.
-Ordinarily a utility man, his 2-for-3 (both XBH) in the LDS bought him 20 at bats in the 2005 NLCS, where he hit 6-for-20 with a triple, home run and 3 RBI as the Astros marched to their first World Series.
-There, Chris was a non-factor (0-for-5, run scored) in a series sweep by the Chicago White Sox.
+Chris Burke's one shining moment in MLB came when he struck an 18th-inning walk-off home run in Game 4 of the 2005 NLDS against the Atlanta Braves to send the Houston Astros to the NLCS.
+Ordinarily a utility player, his 2-for-3 (both XBH) in the Division Series bought him 20 at-bats in the League Championship Series, where he hit 6-for-20 with a triple, a home run and 3 RBI as the Astros marched to their first World Series.
+There, Chris was a non-factor (0-for-5, 1 run scored) in a series sweep by the Chicago White Sox.

 Burke was the seventh player in history to hit a walk-off home run that ended a postseason series:

 - 1976 ALCS Chris Chambliss;